archbardinexile/BGCL/getting-started.md

 ##### **Mundi Eversor**

 Mundi Eversor was the name of the colossus created by the fiend [Tenebrae](#tenebrae) to destroy the world.
 The Ascensus teaches us that one millennium ago, Caelum Sol Orbis did battle with Eversor and in its destruction the Miasma was released from its dark, crystalline heart.
 The resulting magical shock wave enchanted the deposits of resonite in the earth and the earthmotes began to rise.
 As a fissure opened up around his home, Caelum stood at the centre of Anfang and raised a mighty golden shield to hold back the Miasma as Fundus rose into the sky.
 Once the danger had subsided, Caelum's body erupted into a coruscation of light, and he ascended to godhood.
 The city was renamed Caelum's Landing in recognition of the saviour.
 This event is known as the Rising.
 The Church of Lathander would eventually transition into the nascent Church of Caelum.
-To the erde-south-west, the derelict remains of the ancient colossus can still be seen protruding from the Altum Ocean.
+To the erde-south-west, the derelict remains of the ancient colossus can still be seen protruding from the Altum Sea.

 ##### **Tenebrae**

 Little is known of the fiend Tenebrae.
 Restricted chronicles held deep within the *Oratory*'s vaults make reference to them only as the shadowy being behind the construction of Mundi Eversor.
-The *Insequentes Umbra*, a unique painting also held in the vaults, depicts them as a cambion who wields a hellish flaming great-sword as they stand upon the shoulder of Mundi Eversor.
+The *Insequentes Umbra*, a unique painting also held in the vaults, depicts them as a cambion who wields a hellish flaming greatsword as they stand upon the shoulder of Mundi Eversor.
 The figure is depicted in silhouette with large barbed horns and dragon-like wings.

 ### Finding Adventure